About weight fluctuation

 You’re eating intuitively, have found a workout worth setting your alarm for and shifted your mindset—what next?
-Michelle Celandar, Director—Program & Science at WW Australia and NZ, believes setting goals is a great way to sustain weight-loss motivation, because once you have a clear purpose, you can track your progress and celebrate your achievements along the way.
+Michelle Celandar, Director—Program & Science at WW Australia and New Zealand, believes that setting goals is a great way to sustain weight-loss motivation, because once you have a clear purpose, you can track your progress and celebrate your achievements along the way.
 “I encourage people to set goals that prioritise their overall health and push them to live a rich and meaningful life,” she adds.

 Make goals that follow the SRRAS technique (Specific, Reasonable, Relevant, Active and Short Term).
 “For example, instead of saying you want to get fitter and then occasionally heading to the gym, you could give yourself a clear target of running five kilometres without stopping within the next three months,” she suggests.